solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 ---
-title: "Integrating Gloo and Let's Encrypt with cert-manager"
+title: "Integrating Gloo Edge and Let's Encrypt with cert-manager"
 menuTitle: Cert-manager
-description: Secure your ingress traffic using Gloo and cert-manager
+description: Secure your ingress traffic using Gloo Edge and cert-manager
 weight: 20
 ---

-This document shows how to secure your traffic using Gloo, Let's Encrypt, and cert-manager.
+This document shows how to secure your traffic using Gloo Edge, Let's Encrypt, and cert-manager.
 This guide assumes you already have a Kubernetes cluster up and running.
-Further, it assumes your cluster has a load-balancer such that when Gloo is installed, the proxy service is granted an external IP.
+Further, it assumes your cluster has a load-balancer such that when Gloo Edge is installed, the proxy service is granted an external IP.
 This guide will show examples for both the DNS-01 and HTTP-01 challenges.

 ## Table of Contents
 - [Prerequisites](#prerequisites)